Satisficing Paths and Independent Multi-Agent Reinforcement Learning in Stochastic Games: Abstract

 \section{Abstract}

-In multi-agent reinforcement learning, independent learners are those that do not access the action selections of other learning agents in the system.
-This paper investigates the feasibility of using independent learners to find approximate equilibrium policies in non-episodic, discounted stochastic games.
-We define a property, here called the $\epsilon$-revision paths property, and prove that a class of games exhibiting symmetry among the players has this property for any $\epsilon \geq 0$.
-Building on this result, we present an independent learning algorithm that comes with high probability guarantees of approximate equilibrium in this class of games.
-This guarantee is made assuming symmetry alone, without additional assumptions such as a zero sum, team, or potential game structure.
+In multi-agent reinforcement learning (MARL), independent learners are those that do not observe the actions of other agents in the system.
+Due to the decentralization of information, it is challenging to design independent learners that drive play to equilibrium.
+This paper investigates the feasibility of using \emph{satisficing} dynamics to guide independent learners to approximate equilibrium in stochastic games.
+For $\epsilon \geq 0$, an $\epsilon$-satisficing policy update rule is any rule that instructs the agent to not change its policy when it is $\epsilon$-best-responding to the policies of the remaining players; $\epsilon$-satisficing paths are defined to be sequences of joint policies obtained when each agent uses some $\epsilon$-satisficing policy update rule to select its next policy.
+We establish structural results on the existence of $\epsilon$-satisficing paths into $\epsilon$-equilibrium in both symmetric $N$-player games and general stochastic games with two players.
+We then present an independent learning algorithm for $N$-player symmetric games and give high probability guarantees of convergence to $\epsilon$-equilibrium under self-play.
+This guarantee is made using symmetry alone, leveraging the previously unexploited structure of $\epsilon$-satisficing paths.